uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 $sbatch slurm_array.job
 ```

 The output shows the sum of different input range computed by individual task, making it easy to track using a task identifier, such as array task 1/2/3.
+While each task is clearly labeled (e.g., "array task 1"), the order in which these outputs appear in the file may not be in order.
+This is because Slurm array tasks run in parallel and write to the output file concurrently, so the write order is not guaranteed.

 ```bash
 $ cat $HOME/array_example/output_all_tasks.txt